 Now, you have solved five of Google suggestions like

 - DNS prefetching

-- Edge HTML caching with Cloudflare CDN.
+- Edge HTML caching with Cloudflare.

 4. Remove Unwanted & Slow Loading Plugins